ourresearch/openalex-help/events/user-meeting.md

 Inspired by feedback from our community, we are excited to announce the first OpenAlex Virtual User Conference!

-Based on nearly 200 responses to our planning survey, we’ll be hosting two different events at the end of May.
+Based on nearly 200 responses to our planning survey, we’ll be hosting two different events.
 Both events will feature presentations from OpenAlex users around the world with live Q\&A.

 The list of presentations and speakers is included below.
 Presentations will be recorded and available for viewing after the event on this website and[ our YouTube channel](https://www.youtube.com/@OurResearch)—**so please only register for the events that you plan to attend live.**

-### Thursday May 30th \[12pm - 4pm EST]
+### Thursday May 30th \[12pm - 4pm EDT]

 Register here:[ https://zoom.us/webinar/register/WN\_N65daHwBRJWTRoW8syRvbQ](https://zoom.us/webinar/register/WN\_N65daHwBRJWTRoW8syRvbQ)

+Host for the day: **Kyle Demes**

 #### 12:00-12:10 – Introduction and Welcome